How Long Do Traffic Tickets Stay on Your Record in Florida?

 Comparing the Stakes

-The real difference becomes clear when you look at how long these marks stay on your driving record.
+The difference becomes clear when you look at how long these marks stay on your driving record.
 A standard speeding ticket might be a distant memory in a few years, but a criminal conviction can follow you for a lifetime.
 A first-time DUI conviction, for example, will remain on your Florida driving record for 75 years.

 As you can see, the more serious the charge, the longer it remains, affecting everything from your insurance rates to job opportunities.